Emancipation Day: Florida – 20 May

-Georgia - Saturday closest to May 29
+Georgia – Saturday closest to 29 May

-Thomaston, Georgia has been the site of an Emancipation Day celebration since May 1866.
+Thomaston, Georgia, has been the site of an Emancipation Day celebration since May 1866.
 Organizers believe it is "the oldest, continuously observed annual emancipation event in the United States."
-The annual event is scheduled for the Saturday closest to May 29.
+The annual event is scheduled for the Saturday closest to 29 May.
 William Guilford was an early organizer of the event first held in 1866.

-Kentucky and Tennessee - August 8
+Kentucky and Tennessee – 8 August

-Emancipation Day is celebrated on August 8 in Hopkinsville, Christian County; Paducah, McCracken County; and Russellville, Logan County Kentucky, as well as other communities in western Kentucky and for many years in Southern Illinois in Hardin County.
+Emancipation Day is celebrated on 8 August in Hopkinsville, Christian County; Paducah, McCracken County; and Russellville, Logan County Kentucky, as well as other communities in western Kentucky and for many years in Southern Illinois in Hardin County.
 According to the Paducah Sun newspaper, this is the anniversary of the day slaves in this region learned of their freedom in 1865.
 According to a PBS documentary, it celebrates the liberation of the people enslaved by U.S. President Andrew Johnson, one of whom started the annual celebration in eastern Tennessee.

+In 1938, William A. Johnson, who was born enslaved to Andrew Johnson in 1858, spoke at a Tennessee Emancipation Day celebration at Chilhowee Park.